-- My understanding of \\\\\\ has been augmented/changed/challenged this semester based on my exposure to \\\\\\2\\\\. - This will affect the way that I lead as a \\\\\3 \\\\ in my role as a \\\\\4 \\\\.
-The discipline that I can use to best put this into practice is \\\\\4 \\\\. - 1: God, Jesus Christ, the Holy Spirit, human nature, sin, salvation, the Church, or eschatology. - 2: Any required text in any course enrolled in this semester and/or a passage from Colossians. - 3: ambassador, cultivator, peacemaker, problem-solver, professional - 4: A specific role in which you currently serve as a leader or the area in which you are preparing to serve.
-For example, "third grade teacher in a public school," "manager at Wendy's," "youth pastor at the Crossing," "marriage counselor," "mayor of Prosper, Texas," "mother of a sixteen year old."
-E: Pible reading, prover, confection, facting. - 5: Bible reading, prayer, confession, fasting - The paper does not need a cover sheet; the date, student's name, Position Paper #, course #, and word count should be put in the upper right corner of the front page. - Each paper will be 850-950 words (the word count will be listed on the top of the paper). - The paper will contain these three sentences and the remaining paper will give equal space to explaining these three sentences. - The paper will be brought to class on the due dates listed on the course calendar.
+- 1. My understanding of \\\\\1 has been augmented/changed/challenged this semester based on my exposure to \\\\\ 2.
+This will affect the way that I lead as a \\\\\3 \\\ in my role as a \\\\\ 3.
+The discipline that I can use to best put this into practice is \\\\ 1: God, Jesus Christ, the Holy Spirit, human nature, sin, salvation, the Church, or eschatology. - 2: Any required text in any course enrolled in this semester and/or a passage from Colossians. - 3: ambassador, cultivator, peacemaker, problem-solver, professional - 4: A specific role in which you currently serve as a leader or the area in which you are preparing to serve.
+For example, "third grade teacher in a public school," "manager at Wendy's," "youth pastor at the Crossing," "marriage counselor," "mayor of Prosper, Texas," "mother of a sixteen year old." - 5: Bible reading, prayer, confession, fasting - Place the date, student's name, Paper #, course #, and word count in the upper right corner of the front page.
+(The papers do not need a cover sheet.) - The paper will contain these three sentences and the remaining paper will give equal space to explaining these three sentences. - Each paper will be 850-950 words (the word count will be listed on the top of the paper).

+- The paper will contain these three sentences and the remaining paper will give equal space to explaining these three sentences. - The paper will be brought to class on the due dates listed on the course calendar.
 Several papers will be chosen at random to be read aloud by the author.
-The class will assist in critiquing and refining the paper both substantially and formally. - Papers will be graded on how well the paper communicates the points being made in terms of substantial clarity and logical coherency, as well as formal attributes (use of paragraphs, grammar, syntax, capitalization, spelling, punctuation, and adherence to CCMS [i.e., typed, double-spaced, in 12point font].)
+The class will assist in critiquing and refining the paper both substantially and formally. - Papers will be graded on substantial clarity, logical coherency, as well as very basic formal attributes (use of paragraphs, grammar, syntax, capitalization, spelling, punctuation, typed, double-spaced, in 12-point font)